OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 ## Actions in the Moment

-All actions occur in the moment, and since all actions are simultaneous, there are no "turns."
+All actions occur at the moment, and since all actions are simultaneous, there are no "turns."
 Still, each character gets their moment in the spotlight.

 ### All At Once